obaodelana/simple-arg-handler/README.md

             if (ch == '\n') n++;
             // Print character
             printf("%c", ch);
-            // Stop at specified max
-            if (lineMax && n > maxLines) break;
+            // Stop at specified max, if allowed if (lineMax && n > maxLines) break;
             // Show line number at the beginning of a new line, if allowed if (ch == '\n' && showNumber) printf("%i ", n);
-            // If wait is allowed and new line, wait for specified amount of time if (wait && ch == '\n') Wait(waitTime);
+            // If wait is allowed and current character is a new line, wait for specified amount of time if (wait && ch == '\n') Wait(waitTime);
         }
         fclose(fileToPrint);